vippsas/shopware-plugin/README.md

 ## How to get started

 - Sign up to use [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration).
-- After 1–2 days, you will get an email with login details to the Merchant Portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
+- After 1–2 days, you will get an email with login details to the business portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
 - Download and configure.

 For more details, see [Applying for services](https://developer.vippsmobilepay.com/docs/knowledge-base/applying-for-services/).